Related Courses

 Transcultural Cinema

-This seminar takes up anthropology’s ambivalent relationship with visuality, and the issues raised by representing culture in film.
+This seminar takes up anthropology’s ambivalent relationship with visuality, specifically the issues raised filmic representation of knowledge.
 What does culture look like through an anthropological lens?
 And what is the capacity of film for conveying culture across boundaries?
 To pursue these two big questions, we screen ethnographic and documentary films that enact a wide range of cinematic possibilities, from a range of realist styles to experimental and impressionistic works.
 We consider them in light of critical readings that reveal and unpack the premises, physicality and social relationships films can embody.
 Seminar participants use the tools for editing documentary films to take them apart and understand them from the inside — and to confront first-hand the dilemmas and possibilities of cross-cultural filmmaking.

 Using software tools for video editing, students are deconstructing films we screen and using the original film material to produce either a video essay to present their analyses of the films, or they will re-edit new versions of the original films as a demonstration of concepts and practices discussed in the seminar.
 Offered: spring 2018, spring 2021.
 Instructor: Jeffrey Himpele